OswaldHe/HMT-pytorch/README.md

 This repo is based on 🤗 Transfomers implementation of the T5 model and BERT.
 T5 data processing pipeline is used from the original [T5 repository](https://github.com/google-research/text-to-text-transfer-transformer) for pre-training (span corruption, prefix-lm) and fine-tuning.
 BERT data processing pipeline is used from [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).

 Multi-gpu and multi-node training with Horovod is supported.
-APEX is used for FP16 and mixed-precision training.
+APEX/torch.cuda.amp is used for FP16 and mixed-precision training.
 Sparse Attention from [DeepSpeed](https://www.deepspeed.ai/tutorials/sparse-attention/) is used.

 BERT model supports such additional features as pre-attention layer norm, sparse attention, relative position and rotary embeddings.